JMagnoJunior/rate_restaurant/README.md

 ## CI, CD and Deploy

     1 - I prepared some scripts to test and build application both in the back end and in the front and.
 Jenkins can easily be prepared to run this pipeline at any time.
     2 - I put in package.json all scripts needed for test and build the application.
 Jenkins only will have to call it and run the pipeline.
-(All the hard work was done by webpack and grunt)
+(All the hard work was done by webpack and grunt).
     3 - Using docker swarm we can put a new image of a service in production at any time we want.
 All we have to do is to update the image.
 It could be just on more step on jenkins pipeline.

 ## Warning
      This application was tested on google chrome.
 I had a issue render it on safari (The css that I used to print the stars is not working properly.)